A family of heavenly metrics: Metrics with ultra-hyperbolic signature

 \section{Metrics with ultra-hyperbolic signature}

-Euclidean metrics with self-dual curvature do not admit Lorentzian sections and this is reflected by well-known obstacles that $CMA_2$ presents to analytic continuation because it is the equation that replaces Laplace's equation for functions of two complex variables.
+Euclidean metrics with self-dual curvature do not admit Lorentzian sections and this is reflected by well-known obstacles that $CMA$ presents to analytic continuation because it is the equation that replaces Laplace's equation for functions of many complex variables.
 This property is inherited by the Boyer-Finley equation.
-We can however construct metrics with ultra-hyperbolic signature and there are alternative ways of arriving at such metrics starting with (\ref{heavmetr+}).
-Simplest choice is
+We can however construct metrics with ultra-hyperbolic signature and there are alternative ways of arriving at such metrics starting with \eqref{heavmetr+}.
+The simplest choice is

-where the only Killing vector is a null boost instead of rotation.
+where the only Killing vector is a null boost instead of a rotation.
 We shall present the alternative choices later.
 In this version we keep $z$ as a complex coordinate.
-The Einstein field equations are now given by
+The Einstein field equations are now reduced to

-which is hyperbolic version of the Boyer-Finley equation.
-It is the reduced equation obtained by Legendre transformation from hyperbolic $CMA_2$ which carries minus one on the right hand side of (\ref{cma}).
+which is a hyperbolic version of the Boyer-Finley equation.
+It is the reduced equation obtained by Legendre transformation from hyperbolic $CMA$ which carries minus one on the right hand side of \eqref{cma}.